carbon-io/carbond/doc/Endpoint.md

 }
 ```

-*XXX come back to talk about errors*
+*XXX come back to talk about error handling*

 #### Synchronous operations